LGBTQ rights in Iraq

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Iraq face severe challenges not experienced by non-LGBT residents.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Iraq face severe challenges not experienced by non-LGBTQ residents.
 Openly LGBTQ individuals are subject to criminal penalties under the 2024 law making homosexual relations punishable by up to 15 years in prison with fines and deportation; the 2024 law also criminalizes and makes punishable by prison time promoting homosexuality, doctors performing gender-affirming surgery, and men "deliberately acting like women".
 Discrimination is also widespread.
 Openly gay men are not permitted to serve in the military and same-sex marriage or civil unions are illegal.
 LGBTQ people do not have any legal protections against discrimination and are frequently victims of vigilante justice and honor killings.

 Following British occupation of Iraq, very strict sodomy laws were put in place.
 These laws allowed discrimination, harassment, and murders of members within the Iraqi LGBTQ community.
 Once Iraqi independence was achieved, these laws still remained.
 In recent years, leaders within Iraq have spoken out about reducing sodomy laws within the country.
-Regardless of the reduced laws, discrimination, harassment, and murders of LGBT community members still persist.
+Regardless of the reduced laws, discrimination, harassment, and murders of LGBTQ community members still persist.

 The Iraqi government has maintained an anti-LGBTQ stance since gaining independence in 1932 where homosexuality was officially banned.
 This would be expanded in the IRCC Resolution 234 of 2001 which would punish sodomy, or any homosexual act, with the death penalty.
-Due to harsh stigma against people who are LGBTQ, many activist organizations find themselves at a crossroads of whether to focus on building tolerance in Iraq, or instead focusing on ensuring safety or asylum for the LGBT communities.
+Due to harsh stigma against people who are LGBTQ, many activist organizations find themselves at a crossroads of whether to focus on building tolerance in Iraq, or instead focusing on ensuring safety or asylum for the LGBTQ communities.

 In 2024, there were plans to make homosexual relations in Iraq punishable by up to death but the law was revised before being quietly passed later that year to lower the punishment to 15 years in jail with fines and deportation.